mwgabby-li/Mab/ReadMe.md

   * Add the `after`, `block`, and `export` keywords?
     * What does it mean for a variable to have `block` scope as far as initialization?
       * Run the code first?
 What about dependencies?
-* Way of returning nothing, for functions that have no return type.
-  * `exit` statement?
 * Ability to get size of array, since it's static.
 * Language profiles with different rules.
   * Lua style, default `global`.